 4 – Sleep more

 For cyclists, lack of sleep will cause fatigue and affect performance.
 As a cyclist, sleeping is a crucial part of the recovery process.
-Try to get at least 7 to 8 hours sleep each night.
+Try to get at least 7 to 8 hours of sleep each night.

 5 – Eat better and time your post-exercise meal